webshield-dev/eudvcdecoder/README.md

 7. NOT implemented check the COSE signature by getting signing key from issuing State and using it to check the CBOR signature.

 Limitations
-- Only decodes vaccine credentials not test or other
+- Only pretty prints vaccine credentials not test or recovery, to see later use verbose mode
+- Does **NOT** verify signature

+Testing
-Test files are from `https://github.com/eu-digital-green-certificates/dgc-testdata`
+- Test QR.png(s) are from `https://github.com/eu-digital-green-certificates/dgc-testdata`
+- `make test` runs local tests

 Example output